Michael Burnham: Auditioning process

 The casting process was difficult for producers.
 They searched long and hard to find an actor to pull off Burnham's divided nature between Vulcan and human.
 Harberts said, "We read a lot of people and they either went way too robotic and chilly or way too emotional.
 What's beautiful about Sonequa's performance is she's capable of playing two, three, four things at once.
 She's got such a great command of her craft, she's able to be aloof but warm; logical but able to surrender her emotional side to the audience."
 Alex Kurtzman felt the character's portrayal needed to have "remarkable duality inside her" between being "highly emotional" while also being "contained".
 "Unlike Spock, who is half-human, half-Vulcan, she is all human, but she's been trained with the kind of Vulcan emotional-suppression ideology, and that is very challenging for her... you can see that wrestling match going on in every moment.
 That was the single most important thing to define the character, and I think we just had a sense that [Sonequa] intuitively understood it."
-He went further to express the challenges in casting an actor for the part saying, "It's a tough thing to learn with actors.
+He went further to express the challenge of the "technical jargon" used in the series: "It's a tough thing to learn with actors.
 You either have the ability to roll that off your tongue, or you don't.
 And if you don't, everything kind of trips over itself...
 And when [Sonequa] read, we all breathed a massive sigh of relief, because she brought an instant authenticity to it.
 It was very clear that the language was not going to be difficult for her."